20 min read

 Tiebreakers

-There are times when the catalogue definition criterion may result in many products with an identical overall score.
+There are times when the catalog definition criterion may result in many products with an identical overall score.
 This usually happens where there are few or no business rules and the context is not active.

 In these cases, backup criteria should be determined to decide which product should be ranked first or second.
-Tiebreakers are applied after the points for catalogue definition, business rules, and wisdom of the crowd have been added up.
+Tiebreakers are applied after the points for catalog definition, business rules, and wisdom of the crowd have been added up.

 Fields that are commonly used to resolve tiebreaks are numerical fields: